-Epidemics of whooping cough occur every few years.
-In 2012, Washington State had an epidemic with almost 5,000 reported cases.
+Pertussis epidemics happen every few years.
+In 2012, Washington had an epidemic with almost 5,000 cases.
 Pierce County had 700 cases.

-Vaccination is the best prevention for whooping cough.
-Kids and adults can get vaccinated to help stop outbreaks and lower the risk of infection to babies
+Vaccination is the best way to prevent pertussis.
+Kids and adults should get vaccinated to prevent outbreaks and protect babies.

-What is whooping cough and how is it spread?Whooping cough (pertussis) is a highly contagious bacterial infection that causes a long-lasting and often severe cough.
-Whooping cough is spread when an infected person coughs or sneezes.
-Infants often get whooping cough from family members or care givers who do not know they are sick.
-An infected person can spread whooping cough for several weeks if the illness is not treated.
+How is it spread?It is spread when an infected person coughs or sneezes.
+Babies often get it from family members or care givers who do not know they are sick.
+Infected people, if left untreated, can spread it for several weeks.